blockfrost/blockfrost-crystal/README.md

 end
 ```

 There are several configuration options available.
-Here's an overview are with
+Here's an overview with
 some added information:

 ```crystal